classdojo/policies/privacy.md

 Whether you are new here (welcome!), or have been using ClassDojo for a long time (welcome back!), please do take the time to get to know our privacy practices.
 We think they’re pretty clear and friendly, but if you have any questions, we’re here to help.
 You can visit the ClassDojo Privacy Center to learn more about how we protect your privacy, or send us an email at privacy@classdojo.com.
 By using the Service, you acknowledge that you accept and agree to this Privacy Policy.

-We are proud that we’ve received TRUSTe's Privacy Seal, signifying that this Privacy Policy and our practices with respect to the operation of the Service have been reviewed for compliance with the TRUSTe program (viewable on the validation page available by clicking here).
-The TRUSTe Privacy Certification covers information collected on both the ClassDojo Website and the ClassDojo Apps.
-If you have an unresolved privacy or data use concern that you feel we’ve not addressed satisfactorily, please contact TRUSTe here.

 Additionally, in our commitment to protect the privacy of children, ClassDojo participates in the iKeepSafe Safe Harbor program.
 ClassDojo has been granted the iKeepSafe COPPA Safe Harbor seal signifying its Website and Apps have been reviewed and approved for having policies and practices surrounding the collection, use, maintenance and disclosure of personal information from children consistent with the iKeepSafe COPPA Safe Harbor program guidelines.

 ClassDojo is also a signatory to the Student Privacy Pledge, agreeing to a set of principles intended to safeguard student privacy, including responsible stewardship, protection, and transparent handling of student personal information.
 Read more about the Student Privacy Pledge here.

 >Basically,
 >
 >Protecting your privacy is incredibly important to us.
 This Privacy Policy is here to help you understand how we treat any personal information that you share with us when you use ClassDojo.
 This policy applies to every ClassDojo product - other companies that ClassDojo doesn’t own or control will have their own privacy policies, and you should read them, too!
-ClassDojo has been certified by iKeepSafe, an FTC-approved COPPA Safe Harbor, has received TRUSTe’s Privacy Seal, and has also signed the Student Privacy Pledge.
+ClassDojo has been certified by iKeepSafe, an FTC-approved COPPA Safe Harbor, and has also signed the Student Privacy Pledge.

 ## What is ClassDojo?